 Welcome to a list of our current members as well as a bit about our conductor, Chris Kim.

-Although their last year has been entirely virtual, we would like to recognize this year's amazing juniors.
+Although this past year has been entirely virtual, we would like to recognize the rising seniors.
 We look forward to seeing everything that you will accomplish after Oxy!

 Hyun Gill (Viola) is no stranger to the music department here at Oxy.
 As a Music (viola performance track) and Biochemistry major with plans to enter the biomedical sciences, Hyun’s ambition is quite remarkable as seen in her engagement with different areas of the music department.
 Since her first year, she has participated in the Symphony Orchestra where she was able to expand upon her previous musical experience from her time in her high school string orchestra.
 Hyun recalls her favorite experience with the Symphony Orchestra to be the performance of a concerto with the whole orchestra her sophomore year.
 She also enjoyed playing Danzón No. 2 by Arturo Márquez.
 In addition to her participation in the Symphony Orchestra, Hyun participates in Chamber Music and takes private lessons.
 Although her primary instrument is the viola, Hyun plays the piano, has started to learn guitar, and hopes to learn how to play the tenor saxophone.
 Hyun’s engagement with music is so evergrowing, not even a pandemic can stop her.
 She has maintained her relationship with music during these unprecedented times by filming a few videos of herself playing and by playing with her friend who plays the cello as they live on campus.
 Hyun, thank you for your great involvement in the orchestra and for being so welcoming! - Leslie García ‘24